ioBroker/ioBroker/README.md

 * [ioBroker styleguides](doc/STYLE.md)
 * [ioBroker.nodejs Changelog](https://github.com/ioBroker/ioBroker.nodejs/blob/master/CHANGELOG.md)
 * [ioBroker.nodejs Roadmap](https://github.com/ioBroker/ioBroker.nodejs/blob/master/ROADMAP.md)
-* Direct access to all ioBroker Objects is possible via the CouchDB-Webinterface "Futon": http://&lt;couch&gt;:5984/_utils/
+* Direct access to all ioBroker Objects is possible via the CouchDB-Webinterface "Futon": ```http://<couch>:5984/_utils/```
-* Use the View selector on the upper right in CouchDB to browse ioBroker objects
+* Use the view selector on the upper right in CouchDB to browse ioBroker objects
 * you can use ```redis_cli``` and issue the command ```PSUBSCRIBE *``` to watch all stateChange Events on the Console